 We treat intown Atlanta bungalows with the respect they deserve — careful work, protection of original floors and finishes, and no shortcuts that damage irreplaceable details.

 Yes.
 Georgia requires plumbers to be licensed through the Georgia State Construction Industry Licensing Board.
-All of our Atlanta plumbers hold valid Georgia plumbing licenses, are fully insured, and background-checked.
+All plumbers we dispatch in Atlanta hold valid GA plumbing licenses, are fully insured, and background-checked before dispatch.

 From a slow drain in a Grant Park bungalow to a burst pipe in a Roswell subdivision at midnight, we handle Atlanta's full range of plumbing emergencies and routine service calls.
+Free estimate before every job.
 Licensed, local, and available 24/7 across all of metro Atlanta.